Micha95/homeassistant_timetree_calendar/README.md

 Everything else should be Fine.

-For Changing the TimeZone, start Date, search for self._entities = timetree_object.get_upcoming_events(self._calendar.id, 'Europe/Berlin', 7).data in Calendar.py and change it accordingly
+For Changing the TimeZone, start Date, search for self._entities = timetree_object.get_upcoming_events(self._calendar.id, 'Europe/Berlin', 7).data
+in Calendar.py and change it accordingly

+Credits:
+TimeTree SDK (https://pypi.org/project/timetree-sdk/) has been created by Shoya Shiraki under the MIT License